wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests help on a specific command or a list of commands related to animal handling.
-2AnimalCatalog retrieves the usage instructions for the command(s).
+2. AnimalCatalog retrieves the usage instructions for the command(s).
-3AnimalCatalog displays the help instructions to the user.
+3. AnimalCatalog displays the help instructions to the user.
     - Use case ends.

 **Extensions:**